 There are some people however that may not have the support of their own Care Army, so an army of volunteers is being mobilised to make sure these seniors have enough food and access to the medication they need, and help them stay connected through call or video chats.

-The Community Recovery Hotline—a free call on 1800 173 349—will link seniors and other vulnerable Queenslanders to essential services and support.
+Seniors unable to leave their homes can contact the Community Recovery Hotline—a free call on 1800 173 349—to link seniors and other vulnerable Queenslanders to essential services and support.

 Queenslanders wanting to volunteer should also contact the hotline or alternatively, visit Care Army.